mercure-imaging/mercure/docs/monitoring.rst

 Examples for useful alerts include:

-* If the disk space on the server drops below a certain threshold [alert via Grafana]
+* The disk space on the server has dropped below a certain threshold [alert via Grafana]
-* If the server cannot be reached ("pinged") over the network [alert via Grafana]
+* The server cannot be reached ("pinged") over the network [alert via Grafana]
-* If the mercure services (router, dispatcher, cleaner) have not notified Graphite for a longer period [alert via Grafana]
+* The mercure services (router, dispatcher, cleaner) have not notified Graphite for a longer period [alert via Grafana]
-* If bookkeeper has received any error notifications [alert via Redash]
+* The bookkeeper has received any error notification [alert via Redash]
-* If the number of series dispatched to a certain target falls below the expected value [alert via Redash]
+* The number of series dispatched to a certain target fell below the expected value [alert via Redash]

 In addition to the alerting options provided by Grafana and Redash, it is also possible setup custom notifications via a small Python script that is periodically executed and that calls the webhooks of your messaging service.